-- New Family Dinner
+- Back to School Picnic

 - Marathon picnic

 - Santa's Workshop

-- Catholic Schools' Week treats for students
+- Catholic Schools' Week activities

 - Teacher Appreciation Day

-- Conference dinner for staff
+- Conference dinners for staff

 - Special assembly for students

 - End of year lunch for staff

 All interested parents/guardians are welcome to join this committee.
-Meetings are held the $1^{\rm st}$ Tuesday of the month, September-May at $6:30~\rm pm$ .
+Meetings are held the $1^{\rm st}$ Tuesday of the month, September-May at 6:30 pm.